SolidLabResearch/miravi-a-linked-data-viewer/README.md

 If `sourceIndex` is used and there is no `comunicaContext.lenient` property found, one will be created with value `true`.
 This makes sure that the (main) query can succeed if not all obtained sources are accessible.

+### About httpProxies

+Per query, an optional array of `httpProxies` can be specified.
+An http proxy can be used to solve CORS issues in case CORS headers are not set (correctly) on some queried sources.
+Note that the involved sources can include those specified in `comunicaContext.sources` as well as those described in and found through `sourceIndex`.

+We support static proxies such as [cors-anywhere](https://www.npmjs.com/package/cors-anywhere) that take the URL from the path.

+Each element of such array contains a property `httpProxies` and a property `urlStart`.

+We simply prepend the `httpProxy` value before the URL of each source whose URL starts with the string in the corresponding `urlStart` value.

+Example: if
+`httpProxies[i].urlStart` is set to `http://www.example.com/path-xyz` and
+`httpProxies[i].httpProxy` is set to `http://myproxy.org/`,
+source `http://www.example.com/path-xyz-source-xyz` will be accessed as `http://myproxy.org/http://www.example.com/path-xyz-source-xyz`.

 ### Adding variable type